Leeps-Lab/documentation/source/recruiting.rst

 * After you have pasted the emails into a CSV, replace the emails in the database column in the CSV above
 * Once done, use this `file <https://drive.google.com/file/d/1O6406MDR_S9poAL7OtRS3ytQQMO-pYjI/view?usp=sharing>`_ to delete duplicates.
 This will generate a new CSV of people that haven’t been recruited before.
 (Make sure to execute the python script in the same directory as the other CSVs and change the file names in the CSV)

-Compose a new email and paste it into BCC.
+Compose a new email and paste it into BCC so the receivers can't see the other people being emailed.

 Email Template
 --------------